tzinfo/tzinfo/README.md

     local = tz.utc_to_local(Time.utc(2005,8,29,15,35,0))

 Note that the local Time returned will have a UTC timezone (`local.zone` will return `"UTC"`).
-This is because the Ruby Time class only supports two timezones:
-UTC and the current system local timezone.
+This is because the Time class in older (but still supported by TZInfo) versions of Ruby can only handle two timezones: UTC and the system local timezone.

 To convert from a local time to UTC, the `local_to_utc` method can be used as
 follows: